Psychologists Online across Australia for counselling, testing and groups - Melbourne, Sydney, Brisbane, Adelaide, Hobart, Perth and Canberra

 Cost: $2300

 Have you ever thought your child might be gifted?
 Help your child reach their full potential.
-Packages includes 4 clinical consultations, test and report.
+This assessment includes 4 clinical consultations, test and report.

 Cost: $2100